 - Successfully complete at least 12 college-level credit hours by the end of the spring term.
 (Learning Support courses are not college-level courses and cannot satisfy this requirement)

 - Be at least 18 years of age by the start of the program

-- Mandatory orientation on April 2, 2022
+- Mandatory orientation – Saturday, April 6, 2024

 Individuals with a current visa status (F-1, M-1, etc.) will need to determine whether a tourist visa is required for entry into the country where they plan to study.
 This information can typically be found on the web page of the country’s embassy/consulate.